-3.2.1 Tweeter and Midrange Controls
+3.2.1 Tweeter Control

-The two knobs at the top of the plate on the back of the speaker tailor the mid- and high-frequency response of the G6.1c.
-They are subtle controls, but they can make a great difference in gaining that last bit of additional performance in tuning your speakers for the room in which you are using them.
-They can turn your system from very good to exceptional, so take the time to work through this process.
+The knob marked TWEETER on the plate on the back of the speaker tailors the high-frequency response of the G7c.
+It is a subtle control, but can make a great difference in gaining that last bit of additional performance in tuning your speakers for the room in which you are using them.
+It can turn your system from very good to exceptional, so take the time to work through this process.

-The left knob marked TWEETER is a volume control for the front tweeter.
-Turning this control clockwise will increase the level of the tweeters.
+Turning this control clockwise will increase the level of the front tweeter.
 Use this control if you need a bit more treble, or to increase the apparent space of the soundstage.
 Too high a tweeter level, and you can feel that crashing cymbals are leaping out at you, and nylon stringed guitars sound steely.
 Start with this control at the 12 o'clock position.
 There is about a \pm one dB range for this control.